-The installing plumber may have a legal obligation to ensure the installation of this water heater meets the water temperature delivery requirements of the Plumbing Code of Australia and New Zealand Building Code Clause G12 so that heated water delivered to fixtures and appliances used primarily for personal hygiene is at a temperature which is unlikely to scald.
+The installing plumber may have a legal obligation to ensure the installation of this water heater meets the delivery water temperature requirements of the Plumbing Code of Australia and New Zealand Building Code Clause G12 so that scalding water temperatures are not delivered to a bathroom, ensuite, or other ablution or public area.

-It is necessary and we recommend that a temperature limiting device be fitted between the water heater and the fixtures and appliances used primarily for personal hygiene such as in a bathroom, ensuite, public amenities or other ablution areas, to reduce the risk of scalding.
+It is necessary and we recommend that a temperature limiting device be fitted between the water heater and the hot water outlets in any ablution and public areas such as bathrooms, ensuites or public amenities, to reduce the risk of scalding.